Rajon010/data-science/README.md

 - `data_analysis` stores notebooks which perform data analysis.
 These notebooks often read cleansed data from `repository`, and may save some objects to `repository`.

 ## Choose a data science project to run
 To run a project, launch one of the notebooks listed below and perform the required actions stated in that notebook, including launching some other notebooks and/or downloading some datasets.
-If the math in a notebook is not presented correctly, try to watch it through https://nbviewer.org/.<br>
+If the math in a notebook is not presented correctly on github, try to watch it through https://nbviewer.org/.<br>
 Here list the available projects.
 More may be added in the future.
 - `data_analysis/plants.ipynb`
 - `data_analysis/cyclones.ipynb`